elyserobinson/elyserobinson/README.md

 *The highly coveted security clearance and why everyone wants one.*

 Join Elyse Y. Robinson, a former government worker and current clearance holder with a question and answer session on how to obtain a security clearance (Secret, Top Secret).
 How hard is it really to get a clearance?
 What type of background do I need to obtain a clearance?
 What does "sponsor" a clearance even mean?
 What are some websites to find employment to obtain a security clearance?
 What are some companies that will help me obtain a security clearance?
 What fields are in demand to obtain a security clearance?
 Do I need to do a polygraph and drug test?
 Am I able to work remotely with a security clearance?
-And more...
+And more...**get a list of employers hiring employees without a clearance.**

 [REGISTER](https://elyse.in/clearance)